Water Protection: Beach & Creek Mouth Monitoring

 Join the Monday morning San Mateo County Volunteer Sampling Team and help protect beach users.
 For more information, see the Volunteer Opportunities in the FAQ section below.

+Please note: the interactive beach map is currently down.
+Refer to the postings below for the most up to date sampling data.
 To view current data and posted sites, please view the map here: San Mateo County Interactive Beach Map.

 The State Water Resources Control Board has statewide recreational water sampling locations and historical data available to the public: Safe to Swim Map